kimanikelly/contracts-api/README.md

 npm test
 ```

-to begin the unit tests for `http://localhost:3001/tokenContract`.
+to begin the unit tests for `http://localhost:3001/tokenContract` and `http://localhost:3001/ttBank` .

 ## Examples